What is ‘Breathing Space’ the Debt Respite Scheme1?

-If you are struggling or about to start struggling with problematic debt and require time to seek debt advice and consider your options Breathing Space could be for you.
+If you are struggling or about to start working with problematic debt and require time, seek debt advice and consider your options.
+Breathing Space could be for you.

 Benefits of Breathing Space

-Most importantly there is no charges or fees to be paid for applying for and being granted Breathing Space.
+Most importantly, there are no charges or fees to be paid for applying for and being granted Breathing Space.

-Breathing Space will prevent creditors from taking most types of enforcement action or adding fees and charges – as long as you meet breathing space conditions (no requirement to meet conditions in Mental Health Crisis Breathing Space).
+Breathing Space will prevent creditors from taking most enforcement action or adding fees – as long as you meet breathing space conditions (no requirement to meet conditions in Mental Health Crisis Breathing Space).

-There are conditions which apply to Standard Breathing which is not adhered to can mean that your Breathing Space is cancelled.
+There are conditions which apply which, if not adhered to, can mean that your Breathing Space is cancelled.
 These include: –